 - What is the scope of your representation?
 Does the fee include representation in DMV proceedings?

 - Who will actually handle my case?

 SOME COMMON DUI DEFENSE STRATEGIES

-- Improper stop – One of the most common defense strategies made by a defense attorney is that the officer lacked probable cause to make the initial traffic stop.
+- Improper stop or Reasonable Articulable Suspicion – One of the most common defense strategies made by a defense attorney is that the officer lacked probable cause or reasonable articulable suspicion to make the initial traffic stop.

 - Probable Cause to Arrest – Georgia Law requires that an officer have probable cause to arrest someone for DUI.
 Generally through a Motions hearing, we challenge this probable cause in order to obtain a dismissal of the DUI charge or suppression of certain evidence the state intends to use against you.

 - Accuracy of Field Sobriety Tests – A case may be dismissed if the arrest was based on an improperly administered field sobriety test or inaccurate results.
 If not fully dismissed, it may be used to obtain a reduction of the charges.

 - Accuracy of State Administered Test – The attorney may challenge the administration of the breathalyzer test used by challenging the reading of the implied consent notice, the officers training and administration (i.e. was the officer properly trained?), and the results of the test on the print out.
 Also, the defense may question whether the breath test device was properly calibrated and maintained.